What is digital currency? How's it different from crypto-currency? All questions answered

 Story highlights

-Reserve Bank of India (RBI) announced the launch of India's much-awaited digital currency on Thursday, 1 December.
-The announcement about the same was made by Finance Minister in the 2022 Budget speech, since then there has been a lot of chatter about what exactly a digital currency is and how is it different from the trending crypto-currencies.
+Reserve Bank of India (RBI) announced the launch of India's much-awaited digital currency on Thursday, 1st December.
+The announcement about the digital currency was first made by Finance Minister in the 2022 Budget speech, and since then there has been a lot of chatter about what exactly a digital currency is and how is it different from the trending crypto-currencies.
 Here are answers to some of these questions:

-Reserve Bank of India (RBI) announced the launch of India's much-awaited digital currency on Thursday, 1 December.
-The announcement about the same was made by Finance Minister in the 2022 Budget speech, since then there has been a lot of chatter about what exactly a digital currency is and how is it different from the trending crypto-currencies.
+Reserve Bank of India (RBI) announced the launch of India's much-awaited digital currency on Thursday, 1st December.
+The announcement about the digital currency was first made by Finance Minister in the 2022 Budget speech, and since then there has been a lot of chatter about what exactly a digital currency is and how is it different from the trending crypto-currencies.
 Here are answers to some of these questions:

-RBI has made an announcement on the launching of India's first-ever digital currency, Central Bank Digital Currency (CBDC) on 1 December.
+RBI launched India's first-ever digital currency, Central Bank Digital Currency (CBDC) on Thursday, 1st December.
 To launch the digital currency, the RBI will make amendments to the Reserve Bank of India Act, of 1934.
-The RBI has said that they are launching digital currency with an aim to mitigate the risks and trim costs in the handling of physical currency.
+The RBI has said they are launching digital currency with an aim to mitigate the risks and trim costs in the handling of physical currency.

 RBI launches the pilot for retail Digital Rupee (e₹-R) today for a closed user group.https://t.co/EEC7RoWQMc#RBI #RBItoday #CBDC #DigitalRupee— ReserveBankOfIndia (@RBI) December 1, 2022